 Disclosure: Susan Lowell and Margie B. Gillis have no relevant financial or nonfinancial relationships to disclose.

-President, Literacy How, Research Affiliate, Haskins Laboratories,
+President, Literacy How, Inc., Research Affiliate, Fairfield University and Haskins Laboratories,

 Director, Reading and Literacy Clinic; Adjunct Faculty,